Mhow: Military College of Telecommunication Engineering (MCTE)

 The first training institution in Mhow, MCTE was known as the School of Signals till 1967.
 It is the alma mater of the Corps of Signals.
 MCTE conducts telecommunications and information technology courses for officers, JCOS, NCOs and soldiers of the Indian Army.
 Officers and men from other countries also attend courses there.
 It also trains gentlemen cadets for a bachelor's degree in engineering at the Cadets Training Wing (CTW).
 On completion of their training, most of the cadets get commissioned into the Indian Army's Corps of Signals, however, some are also commissioned into other branches.
 Indian Army has also set up a Quantum Computing and an Artificial Intelligence centre at MCTE.

-The present Commandant is Lt Gen MU Nair, AVSM.
+The present Commandant is Lt Gen K H Gawas.

 The Army War College

 Army War College, Mhow (AWC) is a tactical training and research institution of the Indian Army.
 It develops and evaluates concepts and doctrines for tactics and logistics.
 The college trains about 1,200 officers, as well as paramilitary forces each year.

 The college was originally established as the College of Combat at Mhow on 1 April 1971.
 It was spun out of the Infantry School, Mhow.
 It continued to operate from the campus of the Infantry School until 1988, when the college moved to its new campus.
 In 2003, the college was renamed as the Army War College, Mhow.

 The college mainly conducts three courses—the Junior Command (JC) course, the Senior Command (SC) course and the Higher Command (HC) course.
 The former Chiefs of Army Staff (COAS) General K. Sundarji and General V. N. Sharma have served as the Commandant of the college.
-The present commandant is Lt Gen Dushyant Singh, PVSM, AVSM.
+The present commandant is Lt Gen D P Pandey.